-As shown in Example 9.1, "Creating a Runtime Instance", admin: create causes the container to create a new child container in the active container's instances/containerName directory.
-The new container is a direct copy of its parent.
-The only difference between parent and child is the port number they listen on.
+As shown in Example 9.1, "Creating a Runtime Instance", admin:create causes the container to create a new child container in the active container's instances/containerName directory.
 The child container is assigned an SSH port number based on an incremental count starting at 8101.